Toward generalizable learning of all (linear) first-order methods via memory augmented Transformers: Comparison to Nesterov Accelerated Gradient Method (NAG) and Momentum Gradient Descent (MGD)

-In our experiments, we observed that memformer LFOMs outperform both NAG and MGD on non-isotropic data.
-Figures~\ref{fig:nag_vs_memformer} and \ref{fig:mgd_vs_memformer} compare the performance of memformer LFOMs with NAG and MGD, respectively, on the same non-isotropic data.
-As shown, the memformer achieves faster convergence and much better loss performance compared to both algorithms.
+In our experiments, we observed that Memformers \eqref{LFOM_memory} outperform both NAG and MGD.
+Figures~\ref{fig:nag_vs_Memformer} and \ref{fig:mgd_vs_Memformer} compare the performance of Memformer with NAG and MGD, respectively, on the same non-isotropic data.
+As shown, the Memformer achieves faster convergence and much better loss performance compared to both algorithms.